vcarius/prj-aedesUFJF/README.md

 pip install git+https://github.com/matplotlib/basemap.git
 ```

-For Windowns systems (Windows 10 distribution), considering that the python3.7 version has been installed:
+For Windows systems (Windows 10 distribution), considering that the python3.7 version has been installed:

 ```
 pip install prj-aedesUFJF-master/